toshamerge/console_RPS/README.md

-this is some infomration about the project hehe
+this is a test project for OdinProject site.
+Just testing JS here.